 About the committee

-Founded in 1919 to protect and uphold the principles of free speech and debate in Canada, the Debates & Dialogue Committee has hosted leaders in every field, including heads of state, senior Cabinet officials, filmmakers, business leaders, activists, poets, policymakers, and philanthropists.
-Some of our most notable speakers include John F. Kennedy, Christopher Hitchens, Adrienne Clarkson, Noam Chomsky, John Turner, Brian Mulroney, John Tory, Margaret Atwood, Atom Egoyan, Dennis Edney, Marie Henein, and Kathleen Wynne.
+To do so, the Hart House Debates and Dialogue Committee organizes events in which important topics of the day are discussed and explored.
+Founded on the mission to protect and uphold the principles of free speech and debate in Canada, the HHDDC has hosted leaders in every field, including heads of state, senior Cabinet officials, filmmakers, business leaders, activists, poets, policymakers, and philanthropists.
+Some of our most notable speakers include John F. Kennedy, Adrienne Clarkson, Noam Chomsky, John Turner, Brian Mulroney, John Tory, Margaret Atwood, Christopher Hitchens, Marie Henein, and Atom Egoyan.

-As one of the most prestigious student-led organizations in Canada and the only student group directly funded by the University of Toronto to invite speakers and curate panels on issues that matter, the Debates & Dialogue Committee has a unique mandate to create accessible and diverse spaces for thought-provoking discourse.
+As one of the most prestigious student-led organizations in Canada and the only student group directly funded by the University of Toronto to invite speakers and curate discussions on issues that matter, the Hart House Debates and Dialogue Committee has a unique mandate to create accessible and diverse spaces for thought-provoking discourse.

 In the recent past, we've hosted panels and keynotes such as: